frankligy/SNAF/RNA-SPRINT/README.md

 ## Dependency

 ```
-# using conda to build a env and pip install following
+# using conda with python=3.8 to build a env and pip install following
-python=3.8
 decoupler==1.2.0
 seaborn==0.12.0
 skranger